 Employees may accumulate up to twice their annual entitlement amount of vacation.
 Annual leave balances remaining when employees separate from service are paid and therefore are accrued as a liability in the financial statements.

-Generally, sick leave benefits provide for ordinary sick pay and are cumulative.
-They do not vest with employees and, therefore, are not accrued.
+Generally, sick leave benefits provide for ordinary sick pay and are cumulative but do not vest with employees.
+Therefore, a liability for sick leave benefits is not accrued in the financial statements.
 However, for employees who have at least 15 years of service with the District, and are eligible for retirement under the standards set by the Arizona State Retirement System, sick leave benefits do vest, and they may receive payment for up to 70 days of accumulated sick leave at \$60 a day.
 Accordingly, these benefits are accrued as a liability in the financial statements.